matthew-hirn/PHATE/Python/README.md

         $ cd Python
         $ python3 setup.py install --user

-2. MAGIC depends on a number of `python3` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands
+2. PHATE depends on a number of `python3` packages available on pypi and these dependencies are listed in `setup.py` All the dependencies will be automatically installed using the above commands

 ##### Command line